digitalocean/container-blueprints/DOKS-hardening/snyk.md

                 - all
 ```

-What changed ?
+What changed?
 The following security fixes were applied:

 - `readOnlyRootFilesystem` - runs container image in read only (cannot alter files by `kubectl exec` in the container).
 - `runAsNonRoot` - runs as the non root user defined by the [USER](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/game-2048-example/Dockerfile#L18) directive from the game-2048 project [Dockerfile](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/game-2048-example/Dockerfile).